Growth of regular partitions 4: strong regularity and the pairs partition: Regularity

 The \emph{density of $G$} is $d_G(V_1,V_2)$. \end{definition}

 We now define a trigraph, which is a ternary analogue of a bigraph.

 \begin{definition} An \emph{trigraph} is a tuple $(X,Y,Z; E)$ where $E\subseteq X\times Y\times Z$. \end{definition}

 For a triagraph $G=(V_1,V_2,V_3; E)$, the \emph{vertex sets} of $G$ are the sets $V_1,V_2,V_3$, and the \emph{edge set} of $G$ is the set $E$, which we also denote by $E(G)$.
-We now give a trigraph analgoue of Definition \ref{def:gbar}.
+We now give notation for the trigraph which arises naturally from a $3$-graph.

 \begin{definition} Suppose $G=(V,E)$ is a $3$-graph.
 Define $\overline{G}$ to be the trigraph $(V,V,V; \overline{E})$. \end{definition}

 Our next definition is a trigraph analogue of Definition \ref{def:dens2}.